Low Tc Hafnium Kinetic Inductance Device with High Internal Quality Factor: Generalization of the Marttis-Bardeen model

 The KIDs were cooled by a DR and readout with two high electron mobility transistor (HEMT) amplifiers.
 Extra attention was exercised to reduce parasitic RF power loading on the low-Tc KIDs.
 Details of the RF circuit is shown in Fig.~\ref{fig:setup}.A, and further described in the supplementary material.
-The chips were mounted in an IR light-tight copper box with a $20\times20\times5 \si{\milli\meter}$ cavity using rubber cement.
-The copper box lid has a step that mates tightly to the edge of the cavity.
-Each end of the feedline was wire bonded to a small PCB that was soldered to the SMA connector.
+The chips were mounted in an IR light-tight copper box using rubber cement.
 Wire bonds were added from the ground plane to the copper box to ensure good grounding, as shown in Fig.~\ref{fig:setup}.C.

-A vector network analyzer was used to pinpoint the resonant frequency of each KID and measure the I-Q response of signal transmission, S21.
-Measurements were performed on each KID at temperatures from \SI{10}{\milli\kelvin} to \SI{60}{\milli\kelvin}, and readout powers changing in steps of \SI{5}{dB}.
-The resonances were scanned twice with increasing and decreasing frequencies to capture non-linear kinetic inductance behavior at high readout powers.
+A vector network analyzer was used to measure the I-Q response of signal transmission, $S_{21}$.
 An example scan of the lowest frequency KID is shown in Fig.~\ref{fig:S21andIQ}.
 The top panels show the dependence on temperature while the readout power is relatively low, \SI{-113}{dBm} on the feedline.
 This power, $P_\mathrm{feed}$, is estimated with cable loss corrections.
-We attribute the $10\sim\SI{15}{\decibel}$ additional attenuation measured on the VNA at off-resonance frequencies to cable loss and assume half of it occurs before the chip.
 Unless specified otherwise, all absolute power values mentioned hereafter refer to the power on the feedline, and they are associated with $\pm\SI{2}{\decibel}$ uncertainty.
 After each scan, we fit the resonant circle in the I-Q plane to extract $Q_i$ and $f_r$; see supplement material for the fitting function.

 The bottom panels of Fig.~\ref{fig:S21andIQ} show the scans of the same KID with higher powers.
 Significant nonlinearity is observed for powers above \SI{-103}{dBm}, which results in hysteresis when scanning frequencies in different directions.
 Two known effects can induce nonlinearity: one is a large current generating magnetic field that changes the gap energy \cite{swenson2013operation}, and the other is quasiparticle heating by the readout power \cite{de2010readout}.
 A rough estimation suggests that the second effect occurs first in the low-Tc Hf KID; see supplementary material for details.